For her Valentine’s Day Art Room engagement the Duchess chose a new LK Bennett dress.

 Prince William and Harry joined soldiers today from the Household Cavalry to assist in creating a sandbag dam.

-The Guardian has posted video of the two helping out today.
+The Guardian has posted a video of the two helping out today.

 NEXT ENGAGEMENT: Monday Kate joins HM at Buckingham Palace for a reception honoring the dramatic arts.
 Among those expected to attend: Downton Abbey creator Julian Fellowes, Cate Blanchett, Benedict Cumberbatch (perhaps best known in the US as Sherlock Holmes), Dame Helen Mirren and Sir David Attenborough.
 The Queen is Patron of the Royal Academy of Dramatic Arts (RADA).